How To Choose The Right Beard For Your Face Shape

 The Diamond Face:

 The diamond face shape is noted for its narrow pointed chin and high cheekbones.
 Those with a diamond face shape tend to have a narrow hairline at the top, creating the illusion of a diamond.
-Men with this face shape can rock almost anything from a full beard to a goatee or the chinstrap and moustache.
+Men with this face shape can rock almost anything from a full beard to a goatee or the chinstrap and mustache.

 The Triangle Face:

 The triangle face shape has a slimmer forehead and a wider, squarer jaw and chin.
 The hairline has a lot to do with this face shape, as those with a curving hairline that comes to a point often have more triangular features.
-The best beard styles for this face shape are a goatee or a chin strap and moustache.
+The best beard styles for this face shape are a goatee or a chin strap and mustache.

 Now that you’re equipped with the proper information on face shapes and beard styles, you’re ready to step up your game!
 Take the time to know your face because it also determines which hairstyle and sunglasses fit you best.
 Remember that this is only a guide and you do not have to follow it exactly.
 Play with different beard styles until you find the one that best suits you, we just want you to rock that beard and be confident about it.